DaniBodor/OrgaMovie/README.md

 <img src="https://user-images.githubusercontent.com/14219087/115420299-50d60a80-a1fb-11eb-8ed6-be43368574f1.png" width="322" height="294">

 #### Auto-crop Settings
-- Minimum organoid size: the minimum organoid size (in Î¼m<sup>2</sup>) detected to crop around.
+- Minimum organoid size: the minimum organoid size (in µm<sup>2</sup>) detected to crop around.
     - If no organoid of this size or larger is found, then the entire frame is used.
 - Boundary around organoid: the number of pixels around the extreme edges of the organoid included in the cropped region.
 #### Contrast Automation Settings
 - Minimum threshold method: Choose between the ImageJ default threshold methods to detect brightness of background pixels.
-- Maximum threshold method: Choose between the ImageJ default threshold methods to automate maximum brightness detection.
-- Brightest-point factor: Fold-change between the brightest point detected above and what is actually used as the output brightest point
+- Minimum brightness multiplier: Multiplier for dimmest pixel.
+    - Increase to make background dimmer, but you may lose some dim foreground pixels.
+- Percentile overexposed pixels: The percentile of pixels (from the max_Z-max_T projection) that is overexposed.
-    - Lower values create brighter movies, but also will also include more overexposed pixels.
-Probably between 0.85-1.15 is ideal.
+    - Higher values create brighter movies, but also will also include more overexposed pixels.
+    - A good value for this is highly dependent on whether or not _Auto-crop_ and _Drift correction_ are used, as both of these influence the proportion of the frame that is occupied by background pixels.
+        - The most consistent result is obtained if both are active.
 - Gamma factor (copied from original macro).
 Applies a [gamma correction](https://en.wikipedia.org/wiki/Gamma_correction) on the output images.
     - The original macro stated "brings low and high intensities together", but I don't fully understand what a gamma correction does.
 - Multiply factor (copied from original macro): I don't know what this setting does, but it was present in the original macro.